Associate Professor/Professor - Chinese Canadian Studies

 Campus:St. George (Downtown Toronto)

-University College at the University of Toronto invites applications for a full-time tenure stream position in the area of Chinese Canadian Studies.
-The appointment will be at the rank of Associate Professor or Professor, with an expected start date of July 1, 2021, or shortly thereafter.
-The successful candidate may be named to the Richard Charles Lee Chair in Chinese Canadian Studies for a five-year term, which will be renewable following a favourable review.
+University College in the Faculty of Arts and Science at the University of Toronto invites applications for a full-time tenure stream position in the area of Chinese Canadian Studies.
+The appointment will be at the rank of Associate Professor or Professor, with an expected start date of July 1, 2022, or shortly thereafter.
+The successful candidate is eligible to be named to the Richard Charles Lee Chair in Chinese Canadian Studies for a five-year term, which will be renewable following a favourable review.

-In their curriculum vitae and their research statement, candidates must provide evidence of research excellence, which can be demonstrated by a record of sustained high-impact contributions and publications in top-ranked and field relevant journals or peer-reviewed books, presentations at significant conferences, distinguished awards and accolades, grants, and other noteworthy activities that contribute to the visibility and prominence of the discipline, as well as strong endorsements from referees of high standing.
+In their curriculum vitae and their research statement, candidates must provide evidence of research excellence, which can be demonstrated by a record of sustained high-impact contributions and publications in top-ranked and field relevant journals or peer-reviewed books, research creation through various media, presentations at significant conferences, distinguished awards and accolades, grants, and other noteworthy activities that contribute to the visibility and prominence of the discipline, as well as strong endorsements from referees of high standing.

 Salary and rank will be commensurate with qualifications and experience.

-The Faculty of Arts and Science at the University of Toronto has both a collegiate and departmental structure.
-University College is the founding college of the University and has a long-standing commitment to challenging its diverse body of around 5000 undergraduate students to excel intellectually and to preparing them to engage in the wider world.
-In addition to the Canadian Studies Program, University College sponsors two other interdisciplinary undergraduate programs – Cognitive Science and Health Studies – and is affiliated with the Drama Centre and the Mark S. Bonham Centre for Sexual Diversity Studies.
+The Faculty of Arts and Science at the University of Toronto (St. George Campus) has both a collegiate and departmental structure.
+University College is the founding college of the University and has a long-standing commitment to supporting its diverse body of around 5000 undergraduate students so that they can excel intellectually, while also engaging in the wider world.
+In addition to the Canadian Studies Program, University College sponsors two other interdisciplinary undergraduate programs – Cognitive Science and Health Studies – and is affiliated with the Centre for Drama, Performance and Theatre Studies and the Mark S. Bonham Centre for Sexual Diversity Studies.

 All qualified candidates are invited to apply by clicking on the link below.
-Applications must include a cover letter, curriculum vitae, writing sample, teaching dossier (including a statement of teaching philosophy, sample course materials, and teaching evaluations), and a statement outlining current and future research interests.
-Equity and diversity are essential to academic excellence.
-We seek candidates who value diversity and whose research, teaching and service bear out our commitment to equity, diversity, inclusion, and the promotion of a respectful and collegial learning and working environment demonstrated through the application materials.
-Candidates are therefore also asked to submit a 1‐2 page statement of contributions to equity and diversity, which might cover topics such as (but not limited to): research or teaching that incorporates a focus on underrepresented communities, the development of inclusive pedagogies, or the mentoring of students from underrepresented groups.
+Applications must include a cover letter, curriculum vitae, writing sample, teaching dossier (including a statement of teaching philosophy, sample course materials, and teaching evaluations), a statement outlining current and future research interests, and a statement of contributions to equity and diversity (see above).

 Applicants must provide the name and contact information of three references.
-The University of Toronto’s recruiting tool will automatically solicit and collect letters of reference from each once an application is submitted.
+The University of Toronto’s recruiting tool will automatically solicit and collect letters of reference from each once an application is submitted (this happens overnight).
 Applicants, however, remain responsible for ensuring that referees submit letters (on letterhead, dated, and signed) by the closing date.

 Submission guidelines can be found at http://uoft.me/how-to-apply.
-We recommend combining attached documents into one or two files in PDF/MS Word format.
+Your CV and cover letter should be uploaded into the dedicated fields.
+Please combine additional application materials into one or two files in PDF/MS Word format.
 If you have any questions about this position, please contact the Director of the Canadian Studies Program, Dr. Siobhan O’Flynn at [email protected].
 For questions about the submission of your application please contact Melissa Szopa at [email protected].

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.